appCurious/raspberry-train/README.md

 * rename some things...cause naming is hard - ( 2 things are difficult in coding:  Caching, Naming and Indexing )
 * accessibility - learned some things that would be good to add in - like don't take health for granted and help others along the way
 * continue to build out the DCC API to connect to other DCC Controllers ( originally utilized DCC++ Ex )
+* add in locomotive function support - sounds, etc.

 ## Overview - How It Works
 It's a node server running on the Raspberry Pi with a Websocket server that communicates to the all web app clients and the DCC controller running on the Arduino.
 The Arduino uses the Motorshield to send the signals on the bus wires.
 A programming line on Terminals B, and the main operating signals on terminals A.

 ## Get Started
 Go check out the DCC++ EX website.
-Yes really.
-They will get you up and running with a shopping list and the code and the support...but if you want a more do it yourself approach and don't care for jquery then here is how to use my code.
+Yes really.  (https://dcc-ex.com/index.html) They will get you up and running with a shopping list and the code and the support...but if you want a different front end this one works to run a loco...not much else at the moment.

 Also I am starting from a place of understanding that assumes you have an understanding of code and are technologically savvy.
 For instance you have the ability to load code onto an Arduino, Raspberry Pi or have the interest and wish to investigate such things :)